Opening a store credit card can lead to big savings if you have a favorite place to shop. Is Nordstrom your favorite store? If so, you're in luck.

 Card Rates and Fees

-The penalty APR is a variable rate of 30.15% so you definitely don’t want to miss any payments.
-Late payments will cost you up to $37 and the fee for returned payments goes up to $25.
+The penalty APR is a variable rate is extra high, so you definitely don’t want to miss any payments.
+Late payments will cost you up to $38 and the fee.

 NORDSTROM CREDIT CARD Interest Rates and Interest Charges